 How does it stack up against them?
 It depends on what services you’re looking for.

-What is FutureAdvisor?
+What Is FutureAdvisor?

 The company launched operations in March 2012.
-It’s led by a team of finance professionals, data scientists, and software engineers backed by the same venture capital team that backed PayPal and Google.
+It’s led by a team of finance professionals, data scientists and software engineers backed by the same venture capital team that backed PayPal and Google.

 With direct management, you grant the service the authority to trade in your accounts on your behalf.
 Since the last update, FutureAdvisor has revamped some of their services and now has new features and offerings to help you reach retirement, personal and other life goals.

-How Does FutureAdvisor Work?
+How Does It Work?

 FutureAdvisor works with Fidelity and TD Ameritrade accounts.
 These firms charge their usual transaction fees for trades within the account, in addition to any fees you may pay to FutureAdvisor.